FelipeMarra/minimal-neural-audio-codec/README.md

-# minimal-audio-encoder
+# Minimal Audio Encoder
-Reproducing something like the Encodec model to start learning about Deep Learning for audio in practice
+Reproducing something like the Encodec model but as simpler as possible to generate listenable results The idea is to use it as a didatics tool and to fork this repo to create a more complex version later